Dando18/cmsc858d-final-project/README.md

 ### mouse-exon
 The data is available [here](http://celltypes.brain-map.org/rnaseq).
 Direct links to zip files are [here](http://celltypes.brain-map.org/api/v2/well_known_file_download/694413985) and [here](http://celltypes.brain-map.org/api/v2/well_known_file_download/694413179).

 You will also need `sample_heatmap_plot_data.csv` from [this interactive browser](http://celltypes.brain-map.org/rnaseq/mouse/v1-alm).
 Click "Sample Heatmaps" -> "Build Plot" -> "Download as CSV".

-All of these files should be placed directly in the `.\data` subdirectory.
+All of these files should be placed directly in the `./data` subdirectory.

 ### ca1-neurons
 Download the files from [here](https://figshare.com/articles/dataset/Transcriptomic_analysis_of_CA1_inhibitory_interneurons/6198656) and place the contents in `./data/ca1-neurons`.